muratk5n/thirdwave/en/README.md

-It is great Europe is creating the demand upfront, that can spur companies to get their tech in order; Provaris CEO attended an H2 conf and says the demand from them is clear, EU wants tons of this stuff.
+It is great Europe is creating the demand upfront, that can spur companies to get their tech in order; Provaris CEO attended an H2 conf and says the demand from EU is there, they want tons of this stuff.
 Where there is demand, there will be supply.. so they are building the tech for it.
 Enter the snowball effect; seeing supply, products will arrive to use it, which will create more demand.
 Only